Desert Cove Recovery Addiction Treatment

 Biofeedback therapy consists of putting electronic sensors on a patient’s skin.
 This helps individuals who are suffering from depression and chronic anxiety.
 This usually takes 30 minutes to an hour to finish.

 - Holistic Therapy

 Holistic therapy focuses on the individual’s generally well-being.
-Examples of this include art therapy, yoga, meditation, and acupuncture.
+Examples of this include art therapy, yoga, and meditation.

 - Experiential Therapy

 Experiential therapy uses non-traditional treatment methods to help individuals overcome suppressed feelings and emotions that contributes to their addiction.
-Several examples of this therapy are mountain climbing, hiking, and other meditative activities.
+Several examples of this therapy are mountain climbing and other meditative activities.

 - Dialectal Behavior Therapy (DBT)